 As part of the effort to rebalance the provision of Long Term Supports and Services (LTSS), FSSA intends to partner with the nursing and residential facility industry to improve alignment of available facilities with projected future institutional needs.
-FMAP funds will be used to expand HCBS capacity primarily by converting interested nursing facilities into assisted living facilities that are fully compliant with the HCBS Settings Rule.
+FMAP funds will be used to conduct a detailed market analysis of senior housing in Indiana in order to better understand the current and future projected needs for both nursing facilities and other types of senior affordable housing in Indiana.
+This will inform the wisdom and feasibility of future decisions to convert some nursing facilities into assisted living facilities that are fully compliant with the HCBS Settings Rule.